ssea-lab/ssea-lab.github.io/index.md

 ## Brief Introduction to the SSEA

 The software service engineering and application (SSEA) laboratory was founded by Professor Keqing He and currently led by Professor Bing Li.
+This laboratory is an open, collaborative organization in the School of Computer Science at Wuhan University.

 ## Research Interests